 You can bike around San Mateo on the San Francisco Bay Trail, which you can access right in the park.
 Beach activities include windsurfing, kiteboarding, boating, fishing, golfing, walking, birdwatching, biking, and picnicking, but swimming is also fantastic here since the water at Coyote Point is much warmer than on the ocean coast.

 This less-crowded Bay Area beach is located at the Golden Gate National Recreation Area.
-It is not only one of the warmest beaches in California, but with picnic areas, grills, restaurants, and snacks bars around, it is an ideal spot to spend a fun day in the sun with your family or friends.
+It is not only one of the warmest beaches in California; there are picnic areas, grills, snack bars, and many fantastic restaurants at Stinson Beach making it an ideal spot to spend a fun day in the sun with your family or friends.

 This place is perfect for beachcombing during low tide in the mornings when the area is the least populated.
 Near the far southward end, there are some sandy pockets of hidden beach where wearing clothing is optional.
 When going for a swim, check with the lifeguard on duty the ocean conditions since Rip currents are common here!